PeruData/ECE-Test-Scores/README.md

-Information available from the author at sebastiansardonbisso@gmail.com.
-Suggestions are welcome.
-If you have questions on how to complement this data, contact the author and he'll happily give suggestions.

 The ECE test (Evaluacion Censal de Estudiantes) is applied on a yearly basis to all second-grade primary students in Peru.
 The Ministry of Education (MINEDU) publishes a sample of the ECE dataset, containing around 30% of all scores, in which schools identifiers are encoded and.

 Public test results are available on the following webpages: